xrdocs/software-management/_blogs/2018-02-22-ztp-integration-with-nso.md

 * synchronize the configuration with NSO

 ## ZTP

 ZTP has supports for both shell and python scripts, IOS-XR comes with an rich environment of shell tools and python libraries.
-In this example we will use a python based ZTP script and will leverage the python-netclient, python-json and the embedded ztp_helper libraries
+In this example we will use a python based ZTP script and will leverage the python-netclient, python-json and the embedded ztp_helper libraries to provision the device in NSO.

 ## DHCP configuration